Dyscalculia Symptoms In Adults: Practical Signs And Support

 Questions & Adventure

-We'll be based at Fair Market, a beautiful event space in East Austin close to many restaurants and hotels.
+We'll be using multiple venues in Austin for ND27, including Fair Market—a beautiful event space in East Austin close to many restaurants and hotels.
 It's 15 minutes from the airport and you won't need a car unless you choose to stay farther away.

 Not just before, but also during and after!
-This will be a key feature of ND26.
 At least a few weeks before the event, you'll have access to an app that allows you to browse attendee interests and make initial connections.

 Once the big week arrives, programming details will be added, so you can choose which activities to attend and easily make new friends.